-He provided the wording of the resistance message sent to George III that was adopted by the First Continental Congress.
+Samuel’s cousin John Adams was also a patriot.
+He received early fame as a defense attorney for the British soldiers during the Boston Massacre trial.
+He provided the wording of the resistance message that was adopted by the First Continental Congress and sent to George III.
 John and Samuel Adams represented the radical wing of the Second Continental Congress that demanded armed struggle against Britain.
-He was also a member of the committee of five who drafted the Declaration of Independence.
+John Adams was also a member of the committee that drafted the Declaration of Independence.

 Source: The Boston Patriots